Are The Risks Of Reopening Schools Exaggerated?

 Some countries, such as Thailand and South Africa, fully opened when cases were low, with no apparent impact on transmission.
 Others, such as Vietnam and Gambia, had cases rising during summer break, yet those rates actually dropped after schools reopened.
 Japan, too, saw cases rise, and then fall again, all while schools were fully reopened.
 But the United Kingdom saw a strong upward trend that started around the time of reopening schools.

-"We're not saying at all that schools have nothing to do with cases," Grob-Zachary said.
+"We're not saying at all that schools have nothing to do with cases," Grob-Zakhary said.
 What the data suggests instead is that opening schools does not inevitably lead to increased case numbers.

 What about the U.S.?